TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/migrate-preview-hyperv-discovery-issues.md

 * **Failover Cluster has a Virtual Machine that is in Failed/Error state, causing periodic Discovery/RefreshFabricLayout to fail.
 This can happen when the actual VM has been deleted on the Hyper-V Host.**

-	Delete or fix the VM that is in Failed/Error state in Failover Cluster should resolve the issue.
+	Deleting or fixing the VM that is in Failed/Error state in Failover Cluster should resolve the issue.

 * **When Hyper-V Failover Cluster is added to the Host list for Discovery and clicked on Validate button.
 You may see that a validate operation will fail with the error "WinRM is unable to resolve the server.
 Check DNS"**